 Scottish Ghost Stories from the island of Islay

 Whisky is by far the most famous spirit on Islay, our Scottish island.
-But with Halloween looming, we thought we would look at some of our other types of spirits that inhabit this old, historical island.
-If you like to hear Scottish ghost stories and want to be spooked then read on and find out what eerie friends live alongside us on this island.
+But with Halloween looming, we thought we would look at some of our other types of spirits that inhabit this ancient place.
+And some Scottish Halloween traditions.
+If you like Scottish ghost stories, then read on and find out what eerie friends live alongside us …

 Kildalton Castle and its employee

 Port Ellen haunting

 Next, is the haunting in Port Ellen.
-Presently, a country hotel this building was once a distillery.
-When the building was still in use as a distillery in the nineteenth century a thirsty burglar paid a visit.
-Indeed, being surrounded by barrels of fine malt whisky he had a tipple or two or three or four.
+Now a country hotel, this building was once a distillery.
+When the building was still in use as a distillery in the nineteenth century, a thirsty burglar paid a visit.
+Indeed, being surrounded by barrels of fine malt whisky, he had a tipple or two or three or four.
 As a result, not being sharp with sobriety, he made for the closest exit.
-Important to note, this was a second-floor window!
-Unfortunately, he did not survive the fall and is said to still haunt the building to this day.
+Unfortunately, this was a second-floor window!
+He did not survive the fall and is said to still haunt the building to this day.
 From time to time he can be seen at the spot where he fell surprising any visitors in his path.
 The window has since been bricked over.

 Bowmore’s headless horseman